 This is so important for many aspects of our health.

-Water helps flush that food by making sure that no particles are left behind so it will also help to get those bowels moving.
+Water helps flush that food by making sure that no particles are left behind.
+It keeps the digestive system running smoothly your bowels working as they should.

 Have a glass now.
 Go on I’ll wait until you come back.